Mgobeaalcoba/python_postgresql/README.md

-Here is an example of a README for your Jupyter Notebook project:

----

 # Connecting and Manipulating PostgreSQL with Python

 This repository contains a Jupyter Notebook with examples of how to connect Python with PostgreSQL and how to create and manipulate tables in PostgreSQL using Python.